cefsharp/CefSharp/ISSUE_TEMPLATE.md

 So you have a question to ask, where can you look for answers?
 Read on.
 Think you've found a bug?
 Please take the time to fill out the bug report below, provide as much information as you can, make sure you provide information for every heading.
 Thank you!
-We'd like to keep issues exclusively for bug reports, so please ask your questions on `Gitter`
+We'd like to keep issues exclusively for **bug reports**, so please ask your questions on `Gitter`

 - Check out the FAQ, lots of useful information there, specially if your having trouble deploying to a different machine : https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions
 - GitHub proves a fantastic search feature, it'll search through past issues and code.
 So check that out (Search box at the top of this page) : https://github.com/cefsharp/CefSharp